top of page

 My Child's Art is a Mess!
 Some strategies to improve art quality without hurting feeling

-Updated: Aug 3, 2022
+Updated: Aug 8

-It is about helping your child to develop the trait of what I called patient persistence.
+It is about helping your child to develop the trait of what I call patient persistence.
 I have often heard it called "grit".
 I don't like the word "grit ''. ...It sounds like something you should get medical treatment for.

-There are generally three reasons a child's art can be less than gorgeous:
+Reasons a child's art can be less than gorgeous:

 • Fine motor skill development -their little muscular and nervous systems are not fully developed yet